umbraco/rfcs/cms/0027-the-future-of-search.md

 ### Searching

-We suggest defining a search abstraction that covers:
+We are going to defining a search abstraction that covers:

 - Full text search
 - Filtering